OpenMS/pyopenms-docs/docs/source/installation.rst

 .. image:: img/spyder.png

-Note the lower right window with the ``import pyopenms`` command that was executed correctly.
+Note the console window (lower right) with the ``import pyopenms`` command, which was executed without error.
+Next, the Python script on the right was executed and the output is also shown on the console window.
 You can now use pyopenms within the Spyder environment, either `moving on with the pyOpenMS Tutorial <getting_started.html>`_ or familiarize yourself first with the Spyder environment using the `Online Spyder Documentation <https://docs.spyder-ide.org/>`_.